-- 8.16.
-All members of staff are made aware of the internal and local Early Help/Family Solutions support services.
+- All members of staff are made aware of the internal and local Early Help/Family Solutions support services.
 Where a child is being offered or receiving Family Solutions support, staff will be supported to understand their role in any Early Help assessment or intervention.
-This includes identifying emerging problems, liaising with other professionals, and in some cases acting as the lead practitioner. - 8.17.
-The DSL will keep all Early Help cases under constant review and consideration will be given to a request for support to the First Response if the situation does not appear to be improving or is getting worse. - 8.18.
-Waterfront UTC is an Operation Encompass School.
+This includes identifying emerging problems, liaising with other professionals, and in some cases acting as the lead practitioner. - The DSL will keep all Early Help cases under constant review and consideration will be given to a request for support to the First Response if the situation does not appear to be improving or is getting worse. - THAT Schools are an Operation Encompass School.
 This means we work in partnership with Kent Police to provide support to children experiencing domestic abuse.
-All staff know what Operation Encompass is and there is a clear process for managing notifications in school (including cover if a named individual is absent).
+All staff know what

+Operation Encompass is and there is a clear process for managing notifications in school by the DSL (including cover if a named individual is absent).